 What is haptic feedback?
 Haptic feedback, or in short- haptics, is the subtle vibrations that a device uses to communicate with its users.
 In the past, these communications were often LED blinking lights or small auditory noises.
 What once started as just another notification system has turned into an augmented user experience, a revolution in usability.
 Haptic’s ultimate goal is to make working with devices feel more lifelike and intuitive.

 Haptics began to take center stage in the 90’s.
 The beginning versions of haptics were not much more than a one-speed vibration but revolutionary for the time.
 In 1994, the first interactive vest was introduced, which vlogger Techquickie puts it best as “a glorified subwoofer taped to your chest” Haptics fully made their way into entertainment with the introduction of the 1997 rumble pack for the Nintendo 64 controller.
 Entertainment was forever changed.
-Every iteration of controller since has made haptic feedback a mainstay in gaming, with mimicked collitions and augmented playing.
+Every iteration of controller since has made haptic feedback a mainstay in gaming, with mimicked collisions and augmented playing.

 While haptic advancements are most evident in the realm of entertainment, they’ve seeped into most of our technology today.
 Thanks to relatively simple and cheap hardware, haptics are now an intricate part of numerous areas of our daily life.
 From our cell phones, smart watches, fitness trackers and laptops and we will continue to see expansion and improvement.
 Haptics have opened the door to creating an entire experience for the user.